nguyenthdat/qsv/README.md

 If you want to test your regular expressions, [regex101](https://regex101.com) supports the syntax used by the `regex` crate.
 Just select the "Rust" flavor.

-> NOTE: The `validate` command in JSON Schema Validation mode, can support "fancy" regex expressions with look-around and backreferences using the `--fancy-regex` option.
+> JSON SCHEMA VALIDATION REGEX NOTE: The `schema` command, when inferring a JSON Schema Validation file, will derive a regex expression for the selected columns when the `--pattern-columns` option is used.
+Though the derived regex is guaranteed to work, it may not be the most efficient.<br/>Before using the generated JSON Schema file in production with the `validate` command, it is recommended that users inspect and optimize the derived regex as required.<br/>While doing so, note that the `validate` command in JSON Schema Validation mode, can also support "fancy" regex expressions with look-around and backreferences using the `--fancy-regex` option.

 ## File formats